-It is important to note that some merit based scholarships could require the scholarship recipient to maintain a certain grade point average (GPA) and/or require specific campus or community involvement to continue receiving consistent scholarship funding.
+It is important to note that some merit-based scholarships require the scholarship recipient to maintain a certain GPA and/or require specific campus or community involvement to continue receiving consistent scholarship funding.

-If you do decide to apply for a merit based scholarship, it’s a good idea to be prepared to not only do the hard work to secure the scholarship but also maintain it once you get to campus.
-After all, what is a merit scholarship good for if you can’t sustain it and continue to reap its financial benefits?
+If you do decide to apply for a merit-based scholarship, it’s a good idea to be prepared to not only do the hard work to secure the scholarship but also maintain it once you get to campus.

 Other Ways to Help Finance College Tuition

-If you do not meet the requirements for any merit scholarships for college, there are still many financing options available to you.
-Often the first step for students looking to secure aid is by filling out the Free Application for Federal Student Aid (FAFSA ®).
+If you do not receive any merit aid or enough merit aid to fully cover your college costs, there are still many funding options available to you.
+Often, the first step for students looking to secure aid is to fill out the FAFSA.
 Students must fill this out in order to receive any federal aid, including federal grants and scholarships, work-study, and federal student loans.

 The federal work-study program sets students up with part-time jobs where they can earn money to put towards their educational costs.

-New federal student loans boast consistent fixed interest rates, expectations for repayment, income-driven repayment plans, and possible forgiveness programs.
-Depending on your level of need you may qualify for either subsidized or unsubsidized student loans.
-With a subsidized loan (for undergrads only), the federal government pays for any accruing interest on your loans while you’re in school; with an unsubsidized loan, you have to take care of the interest yourself.
+Federal student loans offer low fixed interest rates, flexible repayment options, and possible forgiveness programs.
+Depending on your level of need, you may qualify for either subsidized or unsubsidized federal student loans.
+With a subsidized loan (for undergrads only), the federal government pays for any accruing interest on your loans while you’re in school and for six months after you graduate; with an unsubsidized loan, you are responsible for paying all interest that accrues on the loan.

-If federal aid and merit based scholarships aren’t enough to cover the cost of a college education, private student loans could be an option.
-These loans are offered by banks and private institutions.
-Students and their co-signers (if applicable) apply for private student loans as if they were applying to other types of loans, such as auto and home loans.
+If federal aid and merit-based scholarships aren’t enough to cover the cost of college, you might consider getting a private student loan.
+These loans are offered by banks, credit unions, and online lenders.
+Students and their co-signers (if applicable) apply for private student loans as if they were applying for other types of loans, such as auto and home loans.

 SoFi Loan Products